-Bumper ads on YouTube will pause a larger video until it has finished its runtime.
+Bumper ads on YouTube will pause a more extensive video until its runtime has finished.
 It’s often used to inform more people about a brand or make its image stick in peoples’ minds.
-This ad format often lasts for six seconds.
+This ad format usually lasts for six seconds.

 Pre-roll ads are like bumper ads, but they run for 15 seconds instead of six.